 Executives who think past short-term crises to sustain long-term success will continue to foster connections with current and prospective customers and stakeholders.
 Even analysts have acknowledged this, with Gartner highlighting long-term growth over short-term gains as a key driver of business success in 2023.

 When the going gets tough, some companies decide to retreat.
-But, in reality, this is the perfect time to go on the offensive with your PR efforts.
-PR allows you to amplify your product or service, showcase your executive’s perspective, and help prospects learn more about you and your company.
+In reality, this is the perfect time to go on the offensive with your PR efforts.
+PR allows you to amplify your product or service, showcase your executive’s perspective and help prospects learn more about you and your company.

 Amid the worrying headlines and tech lay-offs, here are tips on making the most of your PR during times of uncertainty in the B2B tech landscape: